arrow-kt/arrow/modules/docs/arrow-docs/README.md

 ## Blog section contribution

 If you had given a talk, written a post, or spread the word on Arrow in any other way, please don't hesitate to include it in the [blog section of the Arrow website](//arrow-kt.io/blog).

 To do so, please add a Markdown file inside the `_posts` directory and include the relevant info to your contribution.
-As standard for Jekyll posts please name it as follows:
+As standard for Jekyll posts, please name it as follows:

 `yyyy-mm-dd-title-in-kebab-case`